 Following an open tendering process, we have been selected to be the Air Traffic Control Training provider for Prishtina International Airport in Kosovo for the next 3 years.

 Our involvement will start in November 2011 with the evaluation and selection of 10 Kosovo students suitable to start the Basic ATC training course early in 2012.
 Our specialists will use various selection tools in Kosovo to identify the most suitable students.
-The successful candidates will then be enrolled on a 36 week Initial training programme, delivered at one of the largest ATC training academies in Europe.
+The successful candidates will then be enrolled on a 36 week Initial training programme.
 During the selection period the students will also receive Aviation English language and basic Radar and Tower skills training.

 Prishtina International Airport needs 10 new controllers.
 The training will start with a Basic ATC course followed by APS, ADI and APP rating courses.
 The training will be delivered during 2012 at our academy Malmö.
 The courses are fully compliant with EUROCONTROL Specifications for ATCO Common Core Content and will be delivered by our multinational staff.